-Master of Science Degree Requirements: A set of five core courses is required.
+Master of Science Degree Requirements: The M.S. degree requires a minimum of 30 credit hours.
+A set of four core courses is required.
 Two options are provided.
 In the thesis option, the final thesis must be defended in a final public oral examination.
 In the non-thesis option, the student must satisfactorily complete a total of 10 graduate courses.

-Master of Chemical Engineering Degree Requirements: A three-credit project is required.
-A set of five core courses is required.
+Master of Chemical Engineering Degree Requirements: The M.C.E. degree requires a minimum of

+30 credit hours.
+A set of four core courses is required.
+A three-credit project is also required.